 (I plan on sticking around for a long time since Scrivs regularly updates his courses — super important since social media, Pinterest, Google, etc. can change on a monthly basis!
 Click here to get access to this special offer.)

 Last month’s blog income report

-Here is how much Squirrels of a Feather made in April 2019.
+Show me the money!
+Here are all the ways Squirrels of a Feather made money in April 2019.

 - MediaVine ads – $1,670.29